tjcarney89/swift-slapchat-relationships-lab-ios-0217/README.md

     - email
     - phoneNumber
     - twitterHandle
-  3. In your data model, 'Recipient' should have a to many relationship with 'Messages' and Message should have a to-one relationship with Recipient.
+  3. In your data model, 'Recipient' should have a to-many relationship with 'Messages' and Message should have a to-one relationship with Recipient.
 In other words, a recipient can have many messages but a message can only have one recipient.
-  4. Add a new `UITableViewController` that is made to list Recipients.
+  4. Add a new `UITableViewController` that lists Recipients.
 So the standard fetchrequest stuff.
 Very similar to how you did the messagesTableViewController
   5. When a user selects a recipient.
 It should segue to the messages table view controller and just show the messages for the selected recipient.

 # Extra Credit

-  * Add in another Search view controller that will search recipients/messages.
-Search by different fields
+Add in another Search view controller that will search recipients/messages.
+Search by different fields.

-# Hints
+___

+### Tip

-Give our view controller in the storyboard an identifier.
+Give the view controller in the storyboard an identifier.
 Do this the same way you give identifiers to segues.
 Then call `instantiateViewControllerWithIdentifier(_:)`.
-That should help you out.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/objc-SlapChat-Relationships' title='Core Data SlapChat Relationships'>Core Data SlapChat Relationships</a> on Learn.co and start learning to code for free.</p>